Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 # Escaping Contravariance Hell

-Ever used a Python typechecker (like mypy or PyRight) and got a frustrating error message like
+Ever used a Python typechecker (like mypy or Pyright) and got a frustrating error message like

 ```console
 main.py:22: error: Argument 1 of "[...]" is incompatible with supertype "[...]"; supertype defines the argument type as "[...]"  [override]